 3. Reversal Of Metabolic Syndrome

 Metabolic syndrome is a condition that’s characterized by high blood pressure, high blood sugar, and abdominal fat.
-Nitrites converted into nitric oxide can help reverse the symptoms of metabolic syndrome by dilating blood vessels, improving insulin sensitivity, and reducing inflammation (2).
+Nitrites converted into nitric oxide might help reverse the symptoms of metabolic syndrome by dilating blood vessels, improving insulin sensitivity, and reducing inflammation (2).
+However, the current evidence for this is primarily based on animal studies.

-Nitrites can improve blood flow and help deliver more oxygen to our muscles.
-This can lead to improved exercise performance, especially in people who are deficient in nitrites (2).
+Nitric oxide can dilate blood vessels, which may improve blood flow and help deliver more oxygen to our muscles.
+This might lead to improved exercise performance, especially in people who are deficient in nitrites (2).

 6. Wound Healing